SeldonIO/seldon-core/docs-gb/scaling/scaling.md

 ## Model Autoscaling with HPA for Servers

-Model autoscaling dynamically adjusts the number of model replicas based on inference load.
+Model autoscaling dynamically adjusts the number of model replicas based on inference load. **Key Features**:

-### Key Features:
 - Scales models based on inference lag and inactivity.
 This cannot be configured.
 - Works within defined minimum and maximum replica bounds
 - Integrates with server autoscaling for complete resource management
 - Supports memory overcommit for efficient resource utilization

-### Architecture:
-- Uses agents to collect scaling statistics
-- Implements scale-up logic based on request lag
-- Implements scale-down logic based on model inactivity
-- Scheduler manages the autoscaling state and decisions

 ## Configuration